samvera-labs/active_encode/README.md

 ## Prerequisites

-FFmpeg needs to be installed to use the FFmpeg engine adapter.
+FFmpeg (tested with version 4+) and mediainfo (version 17.10+) need to be installed to use the FFmpeg engine adapter.

 ## Usage